Zero and ultra low Emission vehicles

 With government incentives and grant schemes, switching to low emission fuels could offer your business significant savings and make your fleet more efficient.

-The EVHS provides grant funding of up to £350 Incl.
-VAT or 75% (whichever is lower) towards the installation of an EV chargepoint unit at a domestic property in the UK.
+The EV chargepoint grant now targets landlords/renters to provide funding of up to 75% towards the installation of an electric vehicle smart chargepoint unit at domestic property in the UK.

 Benefit-In-Kind Tax